 When Christ asked His disciples whom they thought Him to be (Mt.
 16.15, Mk.
 8.29, Lu.
 9.20), Peter answered, “Thou art the Christ, the Son of the living God” (Mt.
 16.16; see also, Mk.
 8.29, Lu.
 9.20).
 At that point, our Lord announced the out calling of the church when He said: “And I say also unto thee, [t]hat thou art Peter, and upon this rock I will build my church; and the gates of hell shall not prevail against it.
 And I will give unto thee the keys of the kingdom of heaven: and whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven” (Mt.
 16.18-19).

-The building of the church is on the rock of Peter’s confession, the Christ he confessed.
+The building of the institution of the New Testament church which is made up of local visible church bodies is on the rock of Peter’s confession, the Christ he confessed.
 Peter makes clear that the rock upon which the Lord will build the institution of the church is Christ Himself:

 - “To whom coming, as unto a living stone, disallowed indeed of men, but chosen of God, and precious, Ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.
 Wherefore also it is contained in the scripture, Behold, I lay in Sion a chief corner stone, elect, precious: and he that believeth on him shall not be confounded.
 Unto you therefore which believe he is precious: but unto them which be disobedient, the stone which the builders disallowed, the same is made the head of the corner.
 And a stone of stumbling, and a rock of offence, even to them which stumble at the word, being disobedient: whereunto also they were appointed” (1 Pe.
 2.4-9).